aya-prover/aya-prover-docs/aya/guide/prover-tutorial.aya.md

 | suc _ => pmap suc (+-comm _ _)
 ```

+Note that we are using the `elim` keyword, which describes the variables
+that the function body is pattern matching on.

 ## Heterogeneous equality

 When working with indexed families, you may want to have heterogeneous equality